telerik/blazor-docs/knowledge-base/grid-column-in-custom-component-is-last.md

 All parent components are initialized before their child components.

 On initialization, child components can't be rendered before the parent components.
 This is why the order in the actual code can't affect the order on initialization - the grid receives the `GridColumn` instances in the order in which their components are initialized.
+The columns that are added later in the component lifecycle will also be last.

 You can observe and reproduce the same behavior with the example below.